Why teaching decent work in fishing matters

 Open-source: All teaching resources are available as open-source that can be used as “plug-and-play” modules in class.

-No prerequisites: The standard slide deck and teaching notes that are presented in the teaching resources can be used for all levels (Bachelor, Master, Executive Education).
+No prerequisites: The standard slide deck that is part of the teaching resources is targeted at graduate students but can be modified for different levels (undergraduate, graduate, executive education).
 No prerequisites are required, although as basic introduction to human and labour rights might be beneficial.

 A living document: Lecturers should feel free to adapt the resource to their needs, e.g., to different disciplines, geographic regions, or human rights deep dives.